 He has always felt like the underdog and that is why he strongly prefers to represent the “little guys” and taking the fight to the large corporations and insurance companies.

-Martin is a student of advocacy and is working towards completion of Gerry Spence’s Trial Lawyers College.
+Martin is a student of advocacy and is a trial skills instructor.
 He was admitted in Ohio in 1998 and California in 2001.
 Martin has taught various legal subjects at San Francisco State University and the Academy of Law and Diplomacy in Gdynia, Poland.
-When he isn’t working away at the office, Martin enjoys rock climbing, running, reading history books and, most of all, spending time with his daughter Isabella and wife Unsook.
+When he isn’t working away at the office, Martin enjoys rock climbing, skiing, running, reading history books and, most of all, spending time with his daughter Isabella and wife Unsook.